Skip to Main Content

 Journal article

-These have a tighter focus on a couple of key ideas. they are shorter in length and so have a quicker turnaround, although the process can still take many months from start to finish.
+These have a tighter focus on a couple of key ideas.
+They are shorter in length and so have a quicker turnaround, although the process can still take many months (if not years) from start to finish.
 They are evidence-based and research informed, contextualised by wider literature.
 The audience will almost always be academic and so less room is given to explaining known concepts.
+The most highly regarded journals are subject to strict peer-review processes.

 Other

-• If you work fits with a particular book series
+• If your work fits with a particular book series.
+Do you know anyone on the editorial board?

 • Format - electronic and/or hard copy